What does a zero percent disability rating mean?

 The best way to review the records is page by page, taking note of each diagnosis and symptom.
 You should create a timeline with the date of the occurrence, list the symptoms, tests performed, diagnosis, and any medications or treatments provided.

-This can be fairly complicated terrain–many Veterans find that hiring a professional team, like Vet Comp & Pen, to help make sure they are correctly rated can make a huge difference in getting benefits that have medically and ethically earned.
+This can be fairly complicated terrain – many Veterans find that hiring a professional team, like Vet Comp & Pen, to help make sure they are correctly rated can make a huge difference in getting benefits they medically, legally and ethically qualify for.

 A new claim for service-connection must include evidence connecting your condition to your active duty service.
 The focus of your supportive evidence is very different if you are not yet service-connected.
 Your current disability level is not as important as evidence that connects the dots for the VA.
 You must first get the fish in the boat before worrying about its size!